 - Try to place the pill back far enough on the tongue (beyond the "hump") but do not put your fingers so far back as to cause the cat to gag.
 Then let the head return to normal position.

 - Smear a little butter on your cat's nose, lips or paw to encourage them to lick and swallow, or blow on their nose.

 - Now slowly squirt the dropper or syringe of water or other liquid into your cat's mouth to help move the pill down the esophagus.

-- Pet and praise profusely (provided your cat has not yet escaped), and give her a yummy treat (which will further help to wash the pill down).
-Freeze-dried chicken treats are a favorite and can be crumbled and mixed with water for a paste consistency if need be.
+- Pet and praise profusely (provided your cat has not yet escaped), and give them a yummy treat (which will further help to wash the pill down).
+Freeze-dried treats are a favorite and can be crumbled and mixed with water for a paste consistency if need be.

-Warning – as long as your cat's head is elevated – nose pointing up – he cannot bite you.
-Do not try to pill a cat with his head in a normal position or you may be bitten.
+As long as your cat's head is elevated, with their nose pointing up, they cannot bite you.
+Do not try to pill a cat with their head in a normal position or you may be bitten.

-After you reward Fluffy or Fido for taking their remedy, don't forget to reward yourself for being so clever.
-A bit of chocolate or a glass of wine… whatever defuses the stress – just so you don't hide under the bed when it's time to administer the next dose.
+After you reward Fluffy or Fido for taking their supplement, don't forget to reward yourself for being so clever.
+A bit of chocolate or a glass of wine, whatever defuses the stress, just so you don't hide under the bed when it's time to administer the next dose.